Irobot Roomba Movement Panel

 ... or lack of accuracy is a better title.
 Wheel encoders are not accurate for mapping but will present a general enough position for simple tasks.
 This is because there are many limitations to wheel encoder odometry, such as gear slop, slipping wheels and real-world velocities are not constant.

 As quoted by Andrew Kramer's work based on Edwin Olson's 2004 paper...

 The larger problem is that odometry is inherently inaccurate.
 Encoder ticks do not translate directly into distance traveled by the wheel because wheels slip, the wheels aren’t perfectly circular, the ground isn’t perfectly flat, encoder ticks might be missed, and the motor gearbox has a backlash that isn’t accounted for in our model.
 This means that the position calculated from odometry will gradually diverge from the true position.
 We could use other methods that might be more accurate, such as optical flow and IMUs.
 However, any sensor we might use suffers from some inherent random error, known as noise, and this error will accumulate over time.

 Great Platform Base

-How about using an iRobot Roomba for your robot wheel base?
+How about using an iRobot Roomba for your robot wheelbase?
 You can attach a camera and the EZ-B to a Roomba and turn it into a lean mean cleaning security machine!
 Combine a USB Joystick and the HTTP Remote Server Control...
 Voila!
-A remote control security cleaning robot.
+Remote control security cleaning robot.
 That's easy!

 You can use an iRobot Roomba motherboard as an H-Bridge to drive your custom motors.
-This gives your robot the ability to self charge.
-By positioning the IR sensors on you robot in the same fashion as the Roomba, your robot can easily dock with the Roomba's self charging base.
+This gives your robot the ability to self-charge.
+By positioning the IR sensors on your robot in the same fashion as the Roomba, your robot can easily dock with the Roomba's self-charging base.